 UBC’s orientation programs are your chance to connect with other new students, meet your professors, and get to know your way around campus.
 These orientations are designed to meet the needs of new students, transfer students, mature students, as well as graduate students.

 Though the orientations on the Okanagan and Vancouver campuses are unique, they all feature:

 Learn more about the Create orientation for all new students

-Learn more about Kick Start, an orientation for new students arriving early on campus
+Learn more about Jumpstart, an orientation for new students arriving early on campus

 Learn more about Move-in Day, for students living in residence

 Learn more about the Parent Conference, an informational session for your family or guardians

 Starting at a new university in an entirely new country can seem daunting.
 That’s why UBC offers orientation programs specifically for new international students.
 These orientations allow you to move in early and get settled before the academic term begins.

 Though orientation programming differs between the Okanagan and Vancouver campuses, both international orientations feature: